Skip to content

 Once created you need to restart wsl2.

-If this doesn’t remedy the issue and the cgroup.controllers file is still located in the /sys/fs/cgroup/unified directory you may have to modify /etc/fstab and add
+If this doesn’t remedy the issue and the cgroup.controllers file is still located in the /sys/fs/cgroup/unified directory you may have to modify /etc/fstab and add the following:

 cgroup2 /sys/fs/cgroup cgroup2 rw,nosuid,nodev,noexec,relatime,nsdelegate 0 0